on orders of $85 or more

 First found in Lancashire where they held a family seat from very ancient times.
 Conjecturally they were Lords of the manor of Farnworth, a small hamlet within about two miles of Bolton in that shire.
 At the time of the taking of the Domesday Book in 1086 A.D. it was designated as the King's land.

-More information is included under the topic Early Farnsworth Notables in all our PDF Extended History products.
+Another 21 words(2 lines of text) are included under the topic Early Farnsworth Notables in all our PDF Extended History products.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

 Farnsworth Settlers in United States in the 17th Century

 - Thomas and Susannah Farnsworth settled in New Jersey with their two children and servants in 1677

 - Thomas Farnsworth, who arrived in New Jersey in 1677

 Farnsworth Settlers in United States in the 18th Century